hkbudb/streaming-dtruss/README.md

 ## Description
 Welcome to the readme file of the code for the paper titled **Truss-based Community Search over Streaming Directed Graphs**.
-In this work, we provide a formal definition of the problem of D-truss-based community search over streaming-directed graphs.
+In this work, we provide a formal definition of the problem of D-truss-based community search over streaming directed graphs.
 Using the sliding window model as a basis, we initially introduce a peeling-based algorithm along with three optimizations to reduce the peeling input.
 Additionally, we propose an order-based algorithm to avoid retrieving the community from scratch.

 ## Contributions
 - Novel problem of D-truss-based community search over streaming graphs